-Why do I have to take placement tests?
+Do I have to take placement tests?

-All new degree-seeking students must be assessed in reading, writing, and mathematics.
+All new degree/certificate seeking students must be assessed in reading, writing, and mathematics placement.
 We will determine which tests you will need to take based on the information you provided during the application process.
 If you do not have previous college credit or appropriate ACT or SAT scores, you can expect to take tests in reading, writing, and math.
-If English is not your first language and you do not have sufficiently high TOEFL scores, you'll take the ESL compass placement test.
-How long will the tests take?
+If English is not your first language and you do not have sufficiently high TOEFL scores, you'll take an ESL placement test.

-The reading, English, and math tests are not timed, but most people spend approximately one hour on each test.
+The reading, English, and ALEKS math tests are not timed, but most people spend approximately 30 - 90 minutes on each test.
 If you are taking all three tests, plan on spending 1-1⁄2 to 3 hours in the Assessment Center.
-The ESL Placement Test is not timed, and most people spend about 2 hours on it.
-All essays are timed, with a choice of 2 topics.
-What are the tests like?
+The ESL placement test is timed, and you will have 60 minutes to complete the CaMLA test.
+All essays are timed, with a choice of topics.

-Will I need computer skills for COMPASS?
+Will I need computer skills for placement testing?

 Should I review for the assessment tests?